min2ha/ukwa-site/content/target/40094/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Elizabeth Simon on Facebook (Conservative candidate for Merthyr Tydfil and Rhymney)

 Elizabeth Simon is the Conservative candidate for North Wales at the 2016 National Assembly Election.